pgubb/fsdkenya-credit/fsdkenya_credit.html.md

 :::

 In 2021, about 1 in 3 Kenyan adults were either having trouble repaying on time or in full (delinquent) or had to resort to adverse repayment strategies (such as reducing food expenditures, selling assets or borrowing more) (@fig-debtstress).
-Overall the prevalence of debt stress rose between 2019 to 2021 from 31 to 34%,  rising most sharply among richest 20% of adults.
+Overall the prevalence of debt stress rose between 2019 to 2021 from 31 to 34%,  rising most sharply among the richest 20% of adults.

+In 2019, 17.4 % of borrowers reported that they had defaulted at least once on a loan in the past year.
+In 2021, 58% of borrowers reported they had either "paid late, missed a payment, paid less or never paid" a loan in the past year (@fig-debtstatus).
+In 2021, the highest incidence of delinquent repayment behavior was associated with mobile banking loans (74%), social network loanss (64%) and apps (63%) while the lowest incidence of delinquent repayment behavior was associated with shopkeeper credit (21.%).

 In 2021, "Using up all my money for basic needs" (46%) and "Did not plan well enought" (26%) were the two main reasons for failure to repay a loan on time and as agreed.
-Income declines and poor business performance was also a significant factor, particularly among adults in the highest income quintile.
+Income declines and poor business performance were also signifant factors, particularly among adults in the highest income quintile.
 While the data for 2019 is not strictly consistent with 2021 as the reasons were collected for borrowers who reported defaulting on a loan, the patterns suggest the increasing role (from 2019 to 2021) of expenditure pressures forcing borrowers to prioritize basic consumption over debt repayment.